 Introduction to the ResourceFirst product and PDWare’s resource-centric philosophy.

-ResourceFirst is a powerful resource planning tool for aligning resource capacity with demand to ensure that your project portfolio is feasible well-staffed.
+ResourceFirst is a powerful resource planning tool for aligning resource capacity with demand to ensure that your project portfolio is achievable.
 It includes dynamic portfolio and scenario planning for what-if analysis and comparison to financial and FTE targets.
 It also works for both waterfall-based projects and team-based Agile projects.

-The PDWare philosophy is to, above all, ensure proper resource planning and allocation to generate the greatest short term impact toward portfolio and strategy execution.
+The PDWare philosophy is to enable effective resource planning and allocation that has optimum positive impact on portfolio and strategy execution.
 It’s why we called our flagship solution ResourceFirstTM.

 Traditionally, organizations have viewed resource planning as an afterthought, focusing primarily on project management.
-It’s no wonder “inadequate resources” is consistently at the top of the list for reasons why projects fail.
+It’s no wonder “inadequate resources” is consistently at or near the top of the list of reasons why projects fail.

-ResourceFirstTM was designed with several different types of users in mind:
+ResourceFirstTM was designed with several different types of users and stakeholders in mind: